 Online sports betting is coming to Maryland.
 This page will be updated with the latest promos and sportsbooks as soon as MD sports betting is live.

-Below is a roadmap to betting on the NFL MVP at Maryland online sportsbooks, including the latest odds on NFL MVP favorites and some recent history as far as NFL MVP voting goes.
+Here’s how to bet on the NFL MVP at legal online sportsbooks, including the latest MVP odds and some recent NFL MVP voting history.

-Here are the latest odds on the favorites to win the MVP this NFL season from Maryland’s top sportsbooks:
+Here are the latest odds on the favorites to win NFL MVP from Maryland’s top sportsbooks.
+Click on any odds to go right to the sportsbook, claim your new-player bonus and lock in your MVP bets.

 NFL MVP betting lines